jaramiar/Sales-Conversion/README.md

 # Sales-Conversion
-Analyzing an advertisement campaign with a KNN Classification Model built on customer demographics, web impressions, and clicks.
+What can we learn from a KNN classifier on the three advertisement campaigns?
+What will this tell us about them?